A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Introduction

 \subsection{Background and Motivation}

 Among various promising 6G candidate solutions, RIS has gained significant attention in recent years due to its capability to change the way of treating wireless propagation environments: from adapting to them by sophisticated signal processing strategies to manipulating them with low cost, negligible thermal noise, and low power consumption \cite{di2020smart}.
-RIS is a generic term that is also referred to as intelligent reflecting surface (IRS) \cite{wu2021intelligent}, intelligent surface (IS) \cite{wu2024intelligent}, and programmable/dynamic metasurface \cite{di2020smart}.
+RIS is a generic term that is also referred to as intelligent reflecting surface (IRS) \cite{wu2025intelligent}, intelligent surface (IS) \cite{wu2024intelligent}, and programmable/dynamic metasurface \cite{di2020smart}.
 RIS can be physically fabricated using different implementations, such as using antenna arrays with tunable components and using metasurfaces, while the former way gains more attention in the wireless society since it has a more straightforward and physics-consistent model.
-Broadly speaking, an RIS is a planar surface consisting of a large number of tunable components.
-These tunable components can be realized by varactors and/or positive intrinsic negative (PIN) diodes, each of which is able to induce a controllable change of phase shift and/or amplitude to the incident signal.
+Broadly speaking, an RIS is a planar surface consisting of numerous tunable elements, each of which is able to induce a controllable change of phase shift and/or amplitude to the incident signal.
 Benefiting from its shape and reconfigurable property, RIS can be flexibly deployed in complex wireless propagation environments, e.g., being attached on high buildings, to bypass obstacles and increase/decrease the directivity of waves according to specific requirements.
-RISs were primarily proposed as nearly passive devices, in the sense that they are not capable of amplifying incident waves and only minimal power is used to control the surface \cite{wu2021intelligent}.
+RISs were primarily proposed as nearly passive devices, in the sense that they are not capable of amplifying incident waves and only minimal power is used to control the surface \cite{wu2025intelligent}.
 This property brings various practical advantages for RIS implementation, such as being free of power-hungry RF chains, power amplifiers, and thermal noise.